FrozenSoda/SteelQuiz/README.md

 # SteelQuiz
-## A quiz program designed to make learning words easier
+## A quiz program designed to make learning easier

 Tired of practising vocabulary/sets of questions in the traditional way, or with software/websites that ask the same questions over and over?
 Then you should take a look at SteelQuiz.
 SteelQuiz contains a feature which selects the questions to ask based on what you know.
 Questions you have already learned won't be asked for as much as those you are a bit more unsure about.